J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

 \subsubsection{LAMOST cross-match with the calibration sample}

 We started by gathering the [Fe/H] (dubbed metallicity hereafter) information of the MS calibration stars.
-We cross-matched the calibration sample with the LAMOST catalogue using a 1 arcsec radius.
+We cross-matched the calibration sample with the LAMOST catalog using a 1 arcsec radius.
 A total of $146\,184$ sources in common were retrieved.
-The median uncertainty in [Fe/H] is 0.1 dex, providing a high-quality data set to derive the metallicity-dependent stellar locus.
+The median uncertainty in [Fe/H] is 0.1 dex, providing a high-quality dataset to derive the metallicity-dependent stellar locus.

 Despite the large sky coverage of LAMOST, not all the J-PLUS pointings have metallicity information.
-We have 178 (16\%) pointings with less than ten calibration stars in common with LAMOST.
+We have 178 (16\%) pointings with fewer than ten calibration stars in common with LAMOST.
 This implies that the metallicity-dependent stellar locus procedure detailed in Sect.~\ref{sec:ZSLoff} cannot be applied to all J-PLUS DR2 observations.
-We circumvented this limitation by modelling the offset in the stellar locus due to metallicity with MW location (Sect.~\ref{sec:ZSLmodel}).
+We circumvented this limitation by modeling the offset in the stellar locus due to metallicity with the MW location (Sect.~\ref{sec:ZSLmodel}).